-A subscriber enrolling in PEBB Continuation Coverage (COBRA or Unpaid Leave) may enroll by submitting the applicable PEBB Continuation Coverage Election/Change form and any supporting documents to the PEBB Program.
-The PEBB Program must receive the election form no later than 60 days from the date the enrollee's PEBB health plan coverage ended or from the postmark date on the PEBB Continuation Coverage Election Notice sent by the PEBB Program, whichever is later.
+A subscriber enrolling in PEBB Continuation Coverage (COBRA or Unpaid Leave) may enroll by use Benefits 24/7, the online enrollment system (once available), or submitting the applicable PEBB Continuation Coverage Election/Change form and any supporting documents to the PEBB Program.
+The online enrollment must be completed or the PEBB Program must receive the election form no later than 60 days from the date the enrollee's PEBB health plan coverage ended or from the postmark date on the PEBB Continuation Coverage Election Notice sent by the PEBB Program, whichever is later.